10 Gigabit Ethernet

 ZR optics can reach up to 80km over singlemode fiber.
 Due to the very high transmit power, significant attenuation is needed for shorter links.
-Use of ZR optics should be preceded with an optical power test of the fiber span in question to ensure a problem-free deployment.
-Interestingly, 10GBase-ZR is actually not an IEEE standard, though most vendors offer a ZR option.
+The use of ZR optics should be preceded by an optical power test of the fiber span in question to ensure a problem-free deployment.
+Interestingly, 10GBase-ZR is not an IEEE standard, though most vendors offer a ZR option.

 10G over DWDM